I love my life.

-As I’ve mentioned before, Trello is an amazing tool to organize projects visually.
+Trello is a fantastic tool to organize projects visually.

-Besides, it has a ton of cool features like an integrated calendar, stickers you can use to mark cards and checklists inside every card.
+Plus, it has many excellent features like an integrated calendar, stickers you can use to mark cards, and checklists inside every card.

-For this exercise, you’ll need to open a Trello account (duh, lol) if you don’t have one yet.
+For this exercise, you’ll need to open a free Trello account if you don’t have one yet.

 a) Create your dream life board

-Then, set a nice picture as a background for it.
-To do so:
+Set a nice picture as a background for it.
+To do it:

 - Click on Show Menu (top right of the screen)

-Our board so far should look more or less like this:
+Your board should look more or less like this:

 b) Create your dream life list